overte-org/overte-docs-sphinx/source/explore/get-started/setup-audio.rst

 ----------------------------------------

-Overte's 3D spatialized audio is guaranteed to enhance your experience in the metaverse, whether you are in Desktop mode or using VR equipment.
+Overte's 3D spatialized audio is guaranteed to enhance your experience in cyberspace, whether you are in Desktop mode or using VR equipment.
 By default, we will select the default audio devices that your operating system or headset has detected.
 If you want to use a different headset or audio setup than the default, you can change your computer's default device.
 If you need to use a different device for Overte than other applications on your computer, then you can change your device in the application.

 * An *audio input device* is any device that captures sound and generates a signal that can be accessed by other devices.
-Examples of audio input devices include a USB microphone or a microphone headset that is plugged into your computer, or your sound card’s "Stereo Mix" or "What U Hear" device (think of these sound card devices as if they were microphones being held up to your speakers while they output sound).
+Examples of audio input devices inlude a USB microphone or a microphone headset that is plugged into your computer.
 * An *audio output device* is any device that receives information from audio files and converts it into audible sound signals.
 Examples of audio output devices include your desktop computer speakers, headphones, or huge speakers in a movie theater.

 If you are using a headset with a microphone, then your input and output devices will likely be the same device.
 However, if you are using external speakers or some other open mic setup, then these devices may be different.
 In these cases, we encourage you to enable `acoustic echo cancellation <#id1>`_ for improved audio quality.

+You may also want to try using `push-to-talk <#enable-push-to-talk-ptt>`_ to completely eliminate any unwanted speaker echo and background sounds coming from your avatar when you are not talking.

 To change your audio devices: